top of page

 The goal of the DANWISE Mentoring Program is to facilitate the guidance and support of young female scientists through mentoring by experienced and independent role models across academia and industry.
-The program was launched in 2019, the first year of DANWISE’s existence, where 6 mentees were paired with mentors.
-Since then, the program has been running once a year and has grown to include 40 mentee-mentor pairs in the latest round (2022/23).
+The program was launched in 2019, the first year of DANWISE’s existence, where six mentees were paired with mentors.
+Since then, the program has been running once a year and has grown to include 60 mentee-mentor pairs in the latest round (2023/24).

 THE MENTOR-MENTEE PAIRING PROCESS